-From Lima, take a direct flight with LATAM over to Rio de Janeiro.
-This 5-hour flight will cost us $29.74 in taxes and 13,000 Avios.
+From Cairo, we’ll cross the ocean to Rio de Janeiro.
+Note that if flying through London you could add a free stopover here!
+For these flights, we’ll use 29,500 Avios + $274.42 in taxes and fees.
 In Rio, visit the famous Christ Redeemer, and don’t forget to visit Sugarloaf Mountain, either!

-We’ve seen the Colosseum, Petra, Pyramids at Giza, Chichen Itza, Machu Picchu, and Christ Redeemer.
-This massive trip will cost 119,000 Avios, which is perfect.
-We had 120,000 to start with.
-We’ll pay $890.35 in taxes and fees for this trip.
-A good portion of that came from routing to London for our free stop-over of 5 days.
+We’ve seen the Colosseum, Petra, Pyramids at Giza, and Christ Redeemer.
+This massive trip will cost 96,250 Avios.
+We had 105,000 to start with.
+We’ll pay $707.38 in taxes and fees for this trip.
+A good portion of that comes from routing through London on 2 segments.
 Playing with the itinerary could provide cheaper options by not passing through London on British Airways.

-Business Class – Family Roots and Festivals In Europe
+Business Class – Family Roots and A Festival In Europe

 Many people are interested in exploring their family roots and history.
 Pair this with a festival while visiting where your ancestors came from.
-Most of my ancestors are from Ireland and Germany.
-We’ll use our 120,000 British Airways Avios to visit these 2 countries in business class.
-We can also time this to line up with either St. Patrick’s Day in Ireland or Oktoberfest in Germany. (book early, if you want dates for those holidays!)
+Many of my ancestors came from Ireland.
+With our 105,000 Avios, we can go to Ireland in business class.
+We can also time this to line up with either St. Patrick’s Day in Ireland. (book early, if you want dates for those holidays!)

 British Airways partner Aer Lingus flies direct from numerous cities in the U.S. to Dublin, Ireland.
 Flying from Boston to Dublin is a direct flight of 7 hours and will cost 37,500 Avios.
 Unfortunately, British Airways’ site doesn’t show Aer Lingus flights, so you’ll need to call to book.